ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

   * Multiple Apps can be included together in one App Template pack.
   * Click `Next` once the Apps are selected.

-Step 4.
-Fill in the details for the App Template, including Name, Icon, and Description.
+(5) Fill in the details for the App Template, including Name, Icon, and Description.
   * The included Apps' description can be configured as well.
   * Click `Save` once completed.